galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project-gradle.md

 You can build Galasa projects using either Maven or Gradle.
 Maven and Gradle are both build tools, which read metadata from files which guide how the code within a module should be built.
 Maven and Gradle use different formats for these build files.

 The `galasactl project create` command has two flags, `--maven` and `--gradle`, to allow you to decide which type of build system to use when creating the example project.
-By default, the `galasactl project create` command generates a project which includes a Maven build mechanism.
-You can also pass the `--maven` flag explicitly to tell the tool to generate Maven build artifacts (pom.xml files).
+The default is `--maven` if neither are specified.
 To create a project containing both Maven and Gradle build infrastructure files, specify the `--maven` and `--gradle` flags in the command.

-The following example creates a project which uses a Gradle build mechanism by passing the `--maven` flag to the `galasactl project create` command.
-This flag tells the tool to add generated artifacts which direct a Maven build.
+The following example creates a project which uses a Gradle build mechanism by passing the `--gradle` flag to the `galasactl project create` command.
+This flag tells the tool to add generated artifacts which direct a Gradle build.

-## A bit about Maven
+## A bit about Gradle

-<a href="http://maven.apache.org" target="_blank">Maven</a> is an Open Source build automation tool, initially created in 2003 and part of the Apache Software Foundation.
-You do not explicitly need to install it, the Galasa plugin downloads and installs it silently during its own installation and configuration.
-If you have already installed Maven as part of some other software project, no action is needed.
+<a href="https://docs.gradle.org" target="_blank">Gradle</a> is an Open Source build automation tool, initially created in 2008.
+If you want to use Gradle to build Galasa projects, you must install it.
+If you have already installed Gradle as part of some other software project, no action is needed.

-Maven is _opinionated_, which means that you need to comply with its expectations about how a project and its directories should be organised.
-When you create a Maven project, you should use the generated structure.
+The Gradle project structure looks somewhat different to the Maven structure because Gradle projects use `build.gradle` and `settings.gradle` files rather than `pom.xml` files.
+You can view the template structure in the  <a href="https://github.com/galasa-dev/cli/tree/main/pkg/embedded/templates/projectCreate/parent-project" target="_blank">Galasa cli Github repository</a>.

-The most visible practical evidence that a project is a Maven project is its pervasive use of `pom.xml` (Project Object Model) files.
-These XML files contain the magic that allows Maven to manage your project dependencies and build orchestration.
+Gradle test projects also contain `bnd.bnd` files which define the OSGi Bundles for the test projects and any Managers in the project.

 ## Before you start